-In 2022, the CLPPP team preformed 43 risk assessments in homes of children with EBLL at or above 10 μ g/dL.
-All 43 risk assessments were analyzed to identify common hazards specific to Cincinnati.
+In 2023, the CLPPP team preformed 33 risk assessments in homes of children with EBLL at or above 10 μ g/dL.
+Multiple children residing in a single unit (siblings), children who moved from the suspected lead hazardous property (no access), and children tested at the end of the calendar year resulting in a risk assessment preformed after January 1, 2024, account for the discrepancy between cases above 10 μ g/dL (n=37) and number of risk assessments preformed.
+All 33 risk assessments were analyzed to identify common hazards specific to Cincinnati.
 Hazards such as lead paint and lead dust were present in most homes.
 Risk assessments test for lead paint, lead dust, and lead traces found in soil and water.

-Possible Lead Hazards from 2022 Risk Assessments (n=43)
+Possible Lead Hazards from 2023 Risk Assessments (n=33)

-Figure 7 Lead based paint is regularly found primarily in the paint of doors and windows, though it is present in many other locations in the home.
-Five properties had no lead hazards found meaning that the lead exposure had to have come from another location.
+Figure 7: Lead based paint is regularly found primarily in the paint of doors and windows, though it is present in many other locations in the home.
+Five properties had no lead hazards found, meaning that the lead exposure had to have come from another location.